 SAFETEA-LU: The reauthorization of the federal highway bill enacted in August 2005 added a provision (49 USC 30112) that outlaws the nation’s public schools from purchasing or leasing a non-conforming van for use in pupil transportation services.
 States may now lose federal highway safety funds if residing schools are discovered to be in violation.
 SAFETEA-LU expired at the end of September 2009, and Congress passed a half-dozen extensions to keep federal funding of state transportation and highway infrastructure funds flowing.
 A new reauthorization was expected by fall 2011.

-Federal Law on Nonconforming Vans: 49 USC 301 outlining the prohibitions on manufacturing, selling, and importing noncomplying motor vehicles and equipment.
+Federal Law on Nonconforming Vans: 49 USC 301 that includes the outline of prohibitions on manufacturing, selling, and importing noncomplying motor vehicles and equipment.